-COMMUNITY HEALTH SYSTEMS, INC. Annual Meeting of Stockholders May 10, 2022 8:00 a.m., Central Time This proxy is solicited by the Board of Directors

-The undersigned hereby appoints Tim L. Hingtgen and Justin D. Pitt, and each of them, with full power of substitution and power to act alone, as proxies to vote all the shares of Common Stock which the undersigned would be entitled to vote if personally present and acting at the Annual Meeting of Stockholders of Community Health Systems, Inc. (the "Company") and at any adjournments or postponements thereof (the "Meeting").
-The Meeting is scheduled to be held at the Hilton Franklin Cool Springs, 601 Corporate Centre Drive, Franklin, Tennessee 37067 on Tuesday, May 10, 2022, at 8:00 a.m., Central Time.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Stockholders: The Notice and Proxy Statement and Annual Report to Stockholders are available at www.proxyvote.com.
+V33559-P05436 COMMUNITY HEALTH SYSTEMS, INC. Annual Meeting of Stockholders May 7, 2024 8:00 a.m., Central Time This proxy is solicited by the Board of Directors ar to (t th he undersigned hereby appoints Tim L. Hingtgen and Justin D. Pitt, and each of them, with full power of substitution and power to act alone, as proxies to vote all the shares of Common Stock which the undersigned would be entitled to vote if personally present and acting at the Annual Meeting of Stockholders of Community Health Systems, Inc. the "Company") and at any adjournments or postponements thereof (the "Meeting").
+The Meeting is scheduled to be held at the Franklin Marriott Cool Springs, 700 Cool Springs Boulevard, Franklin, Tennessee 37067 on Tuesday, May 7, 2024, tt 8:00 a.m., Central Time.